altmattr/teaching/COMP3000 - Programming Languages/src/4_scanner.md

     * SUGAR ('-')
     * NUMBER
     * SHOT ('*')
 For most tokens, a single character (given above) is used to encode them in the coffee language. but shot and sugar might be followed by a number which can be any number up to 9.
-Write a scanner to for the coffee langauge.
 Some example orders and their token stream are:
-    * "sf" `SKIM FLATWHITE`
+    * `sf` `SKIM FLATWHITE`
-    * "ol*3` `OAT LATTE SHOT 3`
+    * `ol*3` `OAT LATTE SHOT 3`
-    * "yp-2~ `SOY PICCOLO SUGAR 2`
+    * `yp-2` `SOY PICCOLO SUGAR 2`
-answer_template: |
-  still to do
-answer: |
-  still do to
-tests:
-  - none: none
+If you were writing a scanner for coffee orders, how much _lookahead_ would the scanner need?{
+  =0
+  ~1
+  ~2
+  ~3
+}

+## scanner purpose <gift>
+Which of the following best describes the primary purpose of a scanner in the context of an interpreter? {
+    ~ To evaluate expressions in the source code.
+    = To convert the source code into a sequence of tokens.
+    ~ To parse the tokens into an abstract syntax tree (AST).
+    ~ To optimize the source code for performance.
+}

+## scanner strategy <gift>
+What is the most common strategy used by a scanner to handle multi-character tokens, such as identifiers or string literals? {
+    = Reading the source code character by character in a single pass and grouping characters into tokens based on matching patterns.
+    ~ Using a predefined dictionary to directly map substrings of the source code to tokens.
+    ~ Performing a binary search on the source code to identify tokens.
+    ~ Applying a brute-force algorithm to test all possible token combinations.
+}

+## edge cases in scanners <gift>
+When designing a scanner, which of the following edge cases is typically the hardest to handle? {
+    = Nested comments in languages that support them.
+    ~ Single-character tokens like `+` or `-`.
+    ~ White spaces between tokens.
+}